xta0/xta0.me/_posts/2023-06-30-Swift-in-depth-2.md

 1. A swift module file
 2. A static library file
-3. A `moduel.modulemap` file (this may or may not be needed, depending on what we intend to expose to the outside)
+3. A `module.modulemap` file (this may or may not be needed, depending on what we intend to expose to the outside)

 As you can see, this process is not quite elegant and error-prone, as users have to manually create those files and put them in the right location.
 The additional steps needed to configure the Xcode project are also quite complicated.
 In the next section, we will explore how to use XCFramework to bundle the static libraries, which is the Apple recommended way of distributing prebuilt binaries.